renovatebot/renovate/docs/usage/self-hosting.md

 Other values like Homepage URL, User authorization callback URL and webhooks can be disabled or filled with dummy values.

-Inside your `config.js` you need to set following values, assuming the name of your app is `self-hosted-renovate`:
+Inside your `config.js` you need to set the following values, assuming the name of your app is `self-hosted-renovate`:

 **`username:"self-hosted-renovate[bot]"`**